All Episodes

 They all have that same look.

 And they all follow the exact same M.O.
-They all have the same criminology behind them.

-His friends said that he began to self-harm several years ago, began to get into the occult.
+His friends say that he began to self-harm several years ago, began to get into the occult, began to become a Satanist.

-And if you ask what organization or group was behind this or if he acted alone, he did not act alone.
+And if you ask what organization or group was behind this, or if he acted alone, he did not act alone.

 The Bible talks about the mystery of iniquity, the mystery of evil, and how this evil force takes people over.